 Despite the levels of crime, Saint Lucia is actually perfectly safe for families to visit.
-With all of its all-inclusive resorts and hotels, you will have no trouble having a comfortable adventure when you and your children visit this Caribbean island.
+With all of its all-inclusive resorts, hotels and Airbnbs, you will have no trouble having a comfortable adventure when you and your children visit this Caribbean island.

 Although there’s not a ton of children specific attractions located on the island (don’t expect crazy amusement parks and soft plays), there is a lot on offer for a fun-filled whale of a time.

 When it comes to safety, pay attention to the weather, not just in terms of hurricane season and downpours, but the sun.

 Young children are affected much more than adults by the symptoms of sunstroke.
 Ensure that your children don’t spend too long in the sun, take frequent shade breaks, apply sunscreen and are covered up with sun hats and T-shirts.